pierre-haessig/julia-presentation-ietr2018/slides/slides.md

 `res` (“residuals”) is an Array of 300 elements of type `JuMP.GenericAffExpr{Float64,JuMP.Variable}`, i.e. a semi-symbolic affine expression.

-Now, we need to specify the penalty on those residuals
+Now, we need to specify the penalty on those residuals.

 ---